darkotodoric/efficient-file-management/README.md

  - Files with the `.txt` extension are stored in the `txt` folder.
  - Each folder is further organized into subfolders based on the integer division of the file's ID by 50000.
 This hierarchical organization ensures that even with a vast number of files, the system remains efficient and easily manageable.

-This example demonstrates the efficient organization and storage of files using the FileStorage class, even when dealing with a large number of files.
+This example demonstrates the efficient organization and storage of files using the FileManagement class, even when dealing with a large number of files.

 ## Contributing
 Contributions are welcome!
 Feel free to open issues or submit pull requests to improve this project.